glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

 USING HASH WITH BUCKET_COUNT = 9;
 ```

 When you run a `SHOW CREATE mybigtable`, notice there is a hidden column `crdb_internal_created_at_shard_9`.
-This column can be used to efficiently access each hash bucket.
+This column can be used to efficiently access data from each hash bucket.

 ```sql